 Meaning

-“My dad’s a bodybuilder.
+In the quote “My dad’s a bodybuilder.
 My whole life I’ve been taught to train the hard way.
 I believe in earning strength, not buying it.
-My grandfather raised me old school: In baseball, you work for whatever you get.” presents a viewpoint centered on courage.
-It implies that bravery means acting despite fear and encourages us to remember that resilience grows through challenges.
+My grandfather raised me old school: In baseball, you work for whatever you get.,” the emphasis is on courage.
+It highlights the thought that true strength is revealed in difficulty while implying that small acts of bravery matter.

 Theme